7 Natural Solutions to Relieve Swollen Gums

 5. Blueberry juice to strengthen the immune system

-strengthens the immune system and reduces susceptibility to infections, as stated in this study carried out by the Southwest Forestry University in China
+Blueberry juice is an antioxidant-rich beverage that strengthens the immune system and reduces susceptibility to infections, as stated in this study carried out by the Southwest Forestry University in China.
+As a result, drinking blueberry juice can reduce swelling, eliminate germs and control bleeding.

 - ½ cup of fresh blueberries (100 g)